twalker/sine5/readme.md

 ##sine5

-An experimental Theremin using a proximity sensor and javascript.
+An experimental Theremin using a proximity sensor, an air sensor, and javascript.

 This learning project mixes together some lovely open-source projects: